Updated on July 18th, 2024

 9. Shop online

-If you have lots of time, you can shop online.
+If you have lots of time, shop online.
 Amazon Prime Try Before You Buy is a great option — read about my experience shopping formal dresses on Amazon here.

 10. Try consignment stores

-Consignment shops are a great place to find an affordable mother of the bride dress.
-Shops are usually particular about the merchandise they resell.
-Plus, since many MOTB dresses are only worn once, your options should be in like-new condition.
-You can buy the dress shown above at Thredup for $30.
+Your local consignment shop may be a great place to find an affordable mother of the bride dress.
+This is because most of them are particular about the merchandise they resell.
+And, since many MOTB dresses are only worn once, your options should be in like-new condition.

 11. Borrow